SAK-Dev21/rock-paper-scissors/README.md

 ## Features
 - Accepts user input (`rock`, `paper`, or `scissors`).
 - Randomised computer choice.
-- Outputs results in the console (win, lose, or draw).
+- Outputs results in the console (win, lose, or tie).
 - Loops for multiple rounds (optional on amount but current number is 5).

 ## How to Run the Game*